UNITED STATES : OVERVIEW

 Montpelier Village, a residential subdivision of Orlando.
 Includes a street named Montpelier Circle.

 Montpelier, Baldwin County

 A town was projected in 1801 ("Mont-pelier"), but seemingly never realised.

 A community in existence by 1920; no further details.

 Montpelier, Monroe County

 Also known as Montpelier Station.
 Formerly located 15 miles west of Macon.
 Settlement of about 1830 or earlier; the Montpelier Institute, founded here in 1842, was on the 800-acre site of Montpelier Springs, once a noted health resort with 14 springs.
 The Institute was the second oldest female school in Georgia; closed 1876.
 Montpelier Springs was the site of a Civil War skirmish in 1865.

 Montpelier Avenue in Macon was probably an old "Montpelier Road" running west to the early settlement in Monroe County.
-Is the same road as Montpelier Avenue in the city of Forsyth, Monroe County, GA?
+Might be the same road as Montpelier Avenue in the city of Forsyth, Monroe County, GA.

 UNITED STATES : IDAHO